-Figure 9 shows J-K_s colors of those X-ray detections with 2MASS identifications.
-IRS1 was not resolved from σ Ori AB by 2MASS and no published JHK magnitudes are available.
-Most of the sources cluster in the range $0.7 \leq \text{J-K}s \leq 1.3$, typical of early K to late M dwarfs or giants (Bessell & Brett 1988).
-The three massive stars σ Ori AB, σ Ori E, and the B5V star HD 37525 are clearly separated in color-magnitude space by their smaller J-K_s and K_s values.
-An interesting outlier is the faint hard variable X-ray source CXO 12 which has a large value J-K_s = 2.33 and is the faintest near-IR identification with K_s = 14.04.
+Figure 9 shows J-Ks colors of those X-ray detections with 2MASS identifications.
+IRS1 was not resolved from $\sigma$ Ori AB by 2MASS and no published JHK magnitudes are available.
+Most of the sources cluster in the range $0.7 \leq \text{J-K}s \leq 1.3$ , typical of early K to late M dwarfs or giants (Bessell & Brett 1988).
+The three massive stars $\sigma$ Ori AB, $\sigma$ Ori E, and the B5V star HD 37525 are clearly separated in color-magnitude space by their smaller J-Ks and Ks values.
+An interesting outlier is the faint hard variable X-ray source CXO 12 which has a large value J-Ks = 2.33 and is the faintest near-IR identification with Ks = 14.04.
 It is associated with a faint V = 18.8 mag optical source (Mayne et al. 2007).

-Figure 10 is a color-color diagram based on 2MASS JHK_s photometry of X-ray detections with 2MASS identifications.
+Figure 10 is a color-color diagram based on 2MASS JHKs photometry of X-ray detections with 2MASS identifications.
 Excluding the three known high-mass stars, nineteen of the Xray sources in Figure 10 have assigned spectral types (FPS06) and all of these are K or M stars.
 This substantiates the above conclusion that most of the low-mass X-ray detections are K or M stars.
-Of the nineteen X-ray sources with spectral types, slightly more than half lie to the right of their respective K0V or M0V normal-reddening lines.
-Based on this limited information, we conclude that about half of the low-mass detections are normally reddened and half are moderately reddened.
-A clear exception is CXO 12 (noted above) which is heavily-reddened compared to the other X-ray sources.
+Of the nineteen X-ray sources with known spectral types, slightly more than half lie to the right of their respective reddening lines as determined from the intrinsic colors of Bessell & Brett (1988) and the extinction law of Rieke & Lebofsky (1985).
+Thus, in this limited sample of 19 stars, roughly half show evidence of near-IR excesses based on existing spectral type assignments and 2MASS colors.